patilrahul99/appgithubaction/README.md

 ## Features
 - Python project structure
 - Automated testing using GitHub Actions
-- Clean and simple setup
+- Clean and simple setup for begineers